Ada's Heritage Farm

 This is why they cost more, and they are worth it.

-But there is so much more to our egg.
 We want transparency between us and our customers.
 I encourage you to take a look at our "About Our Farm" web page and learn more about how we do things.
 The reassurance that you know where your food is coming from, what the chickens are being fed, and that the birds are living life in a natural, happy, and humane way is priceless if you can't be there to do it yourself.
 That's why I began raising chickens in the first place.
 I wanted my family to have the nutritional health benefits that natural whole foods can offer.
 Then I thought, maybe you would like that too.